A Hierarchy of Local Symplectic Filling Obstructions for Contact 3-Manifolds: Introduction

-The definition of planar torsion, which will be given in a precise form in \S\ref{sec:definitions}, combines two simple notions that are fundamental in contact topology: open book decompositions supporting contact structures, as introduced by Giroux \cite{Giroux:openbook}, and the contact fiber sum along codimension~2 contact submanifolds, originally due to Gromov \cite{Gromov:PDRs} and Geiges \cite{Geiges:constructions}.
+The definition of planar torsion, which will be given in a precise form in \S\ref{sec:definitions}, combines the fundamental contact topological notion of a \emph{supporting open book decomposition}, as introduced by Giroux \cite{Giroux:openbook}, with a simple topological operation known as the \emph{contact fiber sum} along codimension~2 contact submanifolds, originally due to Gromov \cite{Gromov:PDRs} and Geiges \cite{Geiges:constructions}.
 Roughly speaking, a planar $k$-torsion domain is a compact contact $3$-manifold $(M,\xi)$, possibly with boundary, that contains a non-empty set of disjoint pre-Lagrangian tori dividing it into two pieces: \begin{itemize} \item A \emph{planar piece} $M^P$, which is disjoint from $\p M$ and looks like a connected open book with some binding components blown up and/or attached to each other by contact fiber sums.
 The pages must have genus zero and $k+1$ boundary components. \item The \emph{padding} $M \setminus M^P$, which contains $\p M$ and consists of one or more arbitrary open books, again with some binding components blown up or fiber summed together. \end{itemize} Planar torsion domains are thus examples of what are called \emph{partially planar domains}, a notion that was first hinted at in \cite{AlbersBramhamWendl}.
 The interior of such a domain~$M$ always contains a special set $\iI \subset M$ of pre-Lagrangian tori which arise by blowing up binding components of open books: we refer to these tori all together as the \emph{interface} of~$(M,\xi)$.
 Postponing the exact definitions until \S\ref{sec:definitions}, let us for now merely point out that in a Lutz tube $M = S^1 \times \DD$ (Figure~\ref{fig:LutzTube}), the planar piece is some smaller solid torus $M^P = S^1 \times \DD_r$ for $0 < r < 1$, and the pages of the blown up open book in~$M^P$ are the disks $\{*\} \times \DD_r$.
 Likewise, the planar piece in a Giroux torsion domain $M = [0,1] \times T^2$ (Figure~\ref{fig:GirouxTorsionDomain}) is a smaller thickened torus $M^P = [r_1,r_2] \times T^2$ for $0 < r_1 < r_2 < 1$, foliated by cylindrical pages of the form $[r_1,r_2] \times S^1 \times \{*\}$, and for both examples $\iI = \p M^P$.
 We will see that in the more general definition, the topology of the planar piece and the whole domain may differ from each other considerably, and interface tori may also be found in the interior of the planar piece or the padding.
 Some simple examples of the form $S^1 \times \Sigma$ are shown in Figure~\ref{fig:torsionDomains}.
 We should also mention that the idea of decomposing contact manifolds in this way via fiber sums of open books has further applications beyond filling obstructions, e.g.~it is used in \cite{Wendl:cobordisms} to define a ``blown up'' version of Eliashberg's capping construction \cite{Eliashberg:cap}, producing a wide range of existence results for non-exact symplectic cobordisms.